1. What is Reverse VAT?

 6. When will Reverse VAT begin?

-If payment is made after 1 January 2021 and the work is subject to Reverse VAT under the new system, the invoice, authenticated tax receipt or self-billing invoice will need to be reissued.
+If payment is made on or after 1 June 2021 and the work is subject to Reverse VAT under the new system, the invoice, authenticated tax receipt or self-billing invoice will need to be reissued.

 7. The Current VAT system